Healthy Coleslaw Recipe

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietitian.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.

 Husband’s take: “You know I’m not really a fan of coleslaw, but this is really good!”
 Proof that he wasn’t lying to be nice to me?
 He ate it the next day too.

 Changes I would make: None.
-Although, I do love my coleslaw with some fresh parsley mixed in, but I didn’t happen to have any in the fridge the day I made this.
-Would have made for prettier pictures, too!
+Although, I do love my coleslaw with some fresh parsley mixed in.
 Also, the Greek yogurt does make this slightly on the tangy side.
 If you like it sweeter, just add a bit more sugar.
 If you like it even tangier, add more vinegar.